lgi-devs/lgi/docs/gtk.md

 numbers, because working with 1-based arrays is much more natural for Lua.

+Another extension provided by Lgi is `Gtk.TreeModel:pairs([parent_iter])` method for Lua-native iteration of the model.
+This method returns 3 values suitable to pass to generic `for`, so that standard Lua iteration protocol can be used.
+See the example in the next chapter which uses this technique.

 ### Gtk.ListStore and Gtk.TreeStore

 Standard `Gtk.TreeModel` implementations, `Gtk.ListStore` and